Colombia starter pack

 Become an amateur archaeologist in San Agustin

-Not for the faint of heart, San Agustin Archaeological Park is one of Colombia’s must-sees.
+San Agustin Archaeological Park is one of Colombia’s must-sees.
 Home to the world’s largest necropolis, San Agustin boasts the biggest collection of megalith (massive rock) sculptures and religious monuments in the world—which are believed to have been carved out between 50-400 C.E.
 In 1995, the eerie landscape was declared a UNESCO World Heritage Site.

 Visit Las Lajas Sanctuary: Colombia’s most iconic church

-Bask in Unparalleled Biodiversity
+V. Bask in Unparalleled Biodiversity

-Admire the astonishing Amazon Rainforest
+Admire the Amazon Rainforest

 The rich clouds that enclose Chicaque Natural Park’s cloud forest are thick, striking, and otherworldly.
 Just 30 minutes from Bogota, the park prides itself on possessing some of the most pristine cloud forests in Colombia—and travelers definitely agree.
 Situated amongst the peaks and valleys of the Andes, Chicaque’s stupendous cloud forests are just a quick day trip from Bogota.
-In addition to its beautiful views, the park also offers incredible hiking, horseback riding, tree climbs (complete with refreshments at the top), and even the opportunity to zipline through the jungle canopy.
+In addition to its beautiful views, the park also offers incredible hiking, horseback riding, tree climbs (complete with refreshments at the top), and even the opportunity to

 Take a trip to Tayrona

 Tayrona National Park isn’t just one of the most spectacular things to experience in Colombia; given its lush forests, white-sand beaches, dramatic mountains, and beachfront coves, it’s also one of the most fun!
-Hiking, birdwatching, scuba-diving, and snorkeling are just a few of the activities Tayrona has to offer.
+Hiking, birdwatching, scuba diving, and snorkeling are just a few of the activities Tayrona has to offer.
 Located in the Sierra Nevada de Santa Marta on Colombia’s Caribbean coast, the park is a safe and thrilling experience—so be sure to stop in on your Colombian adventure, or stay the night in a beachfront tent or hammock!

 Taste the rainbow at the Caño Cristales